 We are the theological heirs of a man named John Wesley.
-He experienced God as holy love expelling sin thereby enabling people to be restored in the likeness of Jesus.
+He experienced God as holy love expelling sin thereby enabling him to be restored in the likeness of Jesus.
 This profound experience caused him to saddle a horse and ride into the world.
 He travelled with his Bible open on his lap, reading as he went.
 He believed the God of love he experienced had gone into the world ahead of him and was calling him to follow.
 This God was not hiding in doctrines or waiting behind closed church doors to be discovered and debated.
 This God was en route to redeem his creation from sin.
 Wesley was given the eyes of God to see children in factories needing education, the poor needing food and shelter, the debtors in prisons needing money, the sick needing good medical care.
 Wesley saw the broken world through the eyes of a loving God.
-He was not afraid of the world or its ideas, even when it rejected and attacked his God.
-He was a curious life-long learner.
-He wrote about health, money, estate gifts, economic theory, personal grooming, literature, politics, science, and the arts.
-He made friends among those who had differing Christian theologies, offering his hand of fellowship in a catholic spirit.
-Wesley did not think God in need of human defense but did think humans in need of Godly sanctity.
-His life of loving service caused people to be interested in his doctrine of sanctification.
-They wanted to know about the God who could do this kind of thing in a human heart and prompt such a life of service.